 Quartzose sandstones, like quartzite, have a high quartz content of more than 90%.
 Sometimes, geologists also term these sandstones as quartzites, For example, the Tuscarora Quartzite of the Ridge-and-valley Appalachians.
-However, it is a wrong terminology because quartzite is not a sedimentary rock but a metamorphic rock.
+However, it is the wrong terminology because quartzite is not a sedimentary rock but a metamorphic rock.

 The third category is argillaceous sandstones, such as greywacke.
 They feature a significant fine-grain element.